leberknecht/neuralcoin/README.md

 and alone assembling the training-data for a one-week scope will require longer).
 A more-helpful documentation will be added soonish.

+Regarding Order-Books: The order-books are currently only for the following symbols on bittrex:

+* BTC-LTC
+* BTC-BCC
+* BTC-XRP
+* BTC-XVG
+* BTC-RDD
+* BTC-NXT
+* BTC-CVC
+* BTC-HMQ
+* BTC-DOGE
+* BTC-ETH
+* BTC-DGB
+* BTC-SC
+* BTC-NAV
+* BTC-VTC

 Prerequistis
 ------------
 You need: